 Lady Aberdeen Collection

-Lady Aberdeen was born in 1857, the daughter of the first Baron Tweedsmouth, she married the first Marquis of Aberdeen in 1877.
+Ishbel Maria Marjoribanks Hamilton-Gordon, Marchioness of Aberdeen and Temair and known as Lady Aberdeen, was born in 1857, the daughter of the first Baron Tweedmouth, and she married the first Marquis of Aberdeen in 1877.
 Lord Aberdeen became Governor-General of Canada in 1893 and remained in that office for the next five years.

-The original collection was donated by the National Council of Women of Canada with additions made to the collection later (see finding aid for details).
+- The original collection was donated by the National Council of Women of Canada with additions made to the collection at later dates.

 Lady Aberdeen Library on the History of Women